confluentinc/ksql/docs/installation/server-config/index.rst

 .. code:: bash

+    # Set the retries to Integer.MAX_VALUE to ensure that transient failures
-    # Ensures that transient failures will not result in data loss.
+    # will not result in data loss.
     producer.retries=2147483647

-    # Ensures that queries will not terminate if the underlying Kafka cluster is unavailable for a period of time.
+    # Set the batch expiry to Long.MAX_VALUE to ensure that queries will not
+    # terminate if the underlying Kafka cluster is unavailable for a period of
+    # time.
     producer.confluent.batch.expiry.ms=9223372036854775807

-    # Allows more frequent retries of requests when there are failures, enabling quicker recovery.
+    # Allows more frequent retries of requests when there are failures,
+    # enabling quicker recovery.
     producer.request.timeout.ms=300000

+    # Set the maximum allowable time for the producer to block to
-    # If allows KSQL to pause processing if the underlying kafka cluster is unavailable.
+    # Long.MAX_VALUE.
+This allows KSQL to pause processing if the underlying
+    # kafka cluster is unavailable.
     producer.max.block.ms=9223372036854775807

+    # Set the replication factor for internal topics, the command topic, and
+    # output topics to be 3 for better fault tolerance and durability.
+    ksql.streams.replication.factor=3
+    ksql.server.sink.replicas=3

+    # Set the storage directory for stateful operations like aggregations and
+    # joins to be at a durable location.
+By default, they are stored in /tmp.
+    ksql.streams.state.dir=/some/non-temporary-storage-path/

+    # Bump the number of replicas for state storage for stateful operations
+    # like aggregations and joins.
+By having two replicas (one main and one
+    # standby) recovery from node failures is quicker since the state doesn't
+    # have to be rebuilt from scratch.
+    ksql.streams.num.standby.replicas=2